azuline/rose/README.md

 are `cover`, `folder`, and `art`.
 The supported cover art file extensions are `.jpg`, `.jpeg`, and `.png`.

-## Tagging
+## Tagging Conventions

-Rosé is somewhat lenient in the tags it ingests, but applies certain conventions in the tags it writes.
+Rosé is lenient in the tags it ingests, but has opinionated conventions for the tags it writes.

+### Multi-Valued Tags

+Rosé supports multiple values for the artists, genres, and labels tags.
 Rosé uses the `;` character as a tag delimiter.
-For any tags where there are multiple values, Rosé will write a single tag as a `;`-delimited string.
 For example, `genre=Deep House;Techno`.

-Rosé also writes the artists with a specific convention designed to indicate the artist's role in a release.
-Rosé will write artist tags with the
-delimiters: `;`, ` feat. `, ` pres.`, ` performed by `, and `remixed by` to
-indicate the artist's role.
-So for example, `artist=Pyotr Ilyich Tchaikovsky performed by André Previn;London Symphony Orchestra feat.
+Rosé also preserves the artists' role in the artist tag by using specialized delimiters. for example, `artist=Pyotr Ilyich Tchaikovsky performed by André Previn;London Symphony Orchestra feat.
 Barack Obama`.

-An ambiguous BNF for the artist tag is:
+The artist tag is described by the following grammar:

 ```
 artist-tag ::= composer dj main guest remixer